Generative Engine Optimization (GEO) is optimization for non-English languages that improves how AI engines source and cite information.

 - This optimization must be executed with an engine-specific and language-aware strategy.

-- The strategy should focus on localizing authority and earned media, rather than simple content translation.
+- This strategy should focus on localizing authority and earned media rather than simple content translation.

 Detailed Explanation